EPIC Society

 Comments added by the Charity:

-Ci’s recognition of EPIC’s place among Canada’s top charities has been a game-changer for our small award-winning charity.
-By introducing our programs and website to a vastly wider audience and thus elevating donations, Charity Intelligence has enabled EPIC to expand its transformative impact on marginalized youth by serving a 5th community and enhancing Youth Peer’s cultural diversity.
-Increased donations have also allowed EPIC to boost the modest wages of our amazing staff with fair cost-of-living increases.
+Ci’s recognition of EPIC’s place among Canada’s finest charities has been a game-changer for our small charity.
+We feel honoured to represent Eastern Canada on Ci’s overall Top 10 Impact Charities list, knowing that EPIC has been distinguished among hundreds of great Canadian charities serving home communities and abroad.
+By introducing our programs and website to a vastly wider audience with correspondingly elevated donations, Charity Intelligence has ensured EPIC’s transformative impact on 60+ high-risk youth in the daily Youth Peer Program and 40+ marginalized youth in weekly Outreach to 4 under-served communities.
 Clearly, while Ci reviews are extremely helpful to Canadian donors to achieve heightened social impact, they are also of immense value to the charities highlighted.
 EPIC is very grateful.

 Charity Contact